SujeethJinesh/ME344/summer_2025/README.md

 ### Creating a SLURM script

-Use `pip` to install the package named notebook
+Use `pip` to install the package named `notebook`.

-Create a directory using mkdir named `project-5`
+You'll want to clone the directory for this project for convenience (TODO: Make the repository called project-5).

-Change to the `project-5` directory
+Change to the `project-5` directory.

+You should also install all the requirements for the rest of the project using pip.
+You can do this by doing `pip install -r requirements.txt`

 Create a Slurm script to launch Jupyter Notebook on compute-1-1.
 Make sure you are in the `$HOME/project-5` directory (command to execute is pwd).
 Name the script `jupyter_submit.slurm`: